hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 from sklearn.linear_model import LinearRegression
 ```

-The dataset is split into dependent and independent variables(X, Y),the model is trained on the dataset, and prediction on the salary table  is made.
+The dataset is divided into dependent and independent variables(X, Y), in order for the linear regression model to understand the relationship between the varibles and make predictions.We train the linear regression model using the dataset.
+During the training process, the model learns from the data by identifying the patterns and relationships between the independent variables (years of experience) and the dependent variable (the salary).

 ```python
 #defining variables X and Y